lyubadd/schools_sdoh/README.md

 ## Research Questions

-To understand the city’s exceptionally high school absenteeism situation, this project will answer the following research questions:
+To understand the city’s exceptionally high school absenteeism rates, this project will answer the following research questions:

 * How have the NYC chronic school absenteeism rates changed over time since the 2016-2017 school year?
 * What schools and geographic areas in the city (zip code and school district) have the highest school absenteeism rates?
 Has the trend changed over time?
 If so, how?
 * What are the chronic school absenteeism neighborhood risk factors?
 * What can the city administration do to reduce the current chronic school absenteeism rate?

+In all of the above questions, the project will look at the effect of age, gender, race, disability, students being English language learners, and in temporary housing.

 ## Data Preparation